 Best For: The 10/22 Takedown is a great choice for small and medium game hunting and defending your location.
 Since it breaks down to a small size it is easy to carry and conceal.

 Weight: 4.25lbs | Barrel Length: 16.25″ | Shell Capacity: 17+1

 This is a compact and affordable rifle that has a strong following.

-While it can be hard to find, it is worth it to seek this one out because of the quality, weight, and the convenience of a rifle that will accept many competitors 9 mm magazines so you are not stuck buying one brand of magazine and spending a lot of money.
+While it can be hard to find, it is worth it to seek this one out because of the quality, weight, and convenience of a rifle that will accept many competitors’ 9 mm magazines, so you are not stuck buying one brand of magazine and spending a lot of money.

 To top it all off, the Sub 2000 can be folded up with ease so that you have a gun that fits into a 17” x 7” space.
 I love how lightweight this gun is.

 I have a soft spot for the AK-47.
-When I was a little girl my dad had one and I remember learning how to load the magazines and a big drum magazine.
-His was a Chinese AK which are pretty rare to find now.
+When I was a little girl, my dad had one, and I remember learning how to load the magazines and a big drum magazine.
+His was a Chinese AK which is pretty rare to find now.

 It is hard to go wrong with the reliability of an AK.
 They are one of the toughest guns out there in this price range.
 The fact that they can take a lot of abuse and still keep firing makes them great if you have even a suspicion that things could get dire.

-Some AK’s are rarer than others so if you see a big price difference you are probably looking at a N-PAP or O-PAP not an American made Century Arms.
+Some AKs are rarer than others, so if you see a big price difference, you are probably looking at an N-PAP or O-PAP, not an American-made Century Arms.